 • race: African-Americans have an increased risk

-Some risk factors, such as your age and family history, are out of your control.
+Some risk factors are out of your control, such as your age and family history.
 You can reduce other risk factors, though, by working with your doctor and making lifestyle changes.
 Seek treatment for any conditions that may increase your risk for stroke.
 Adopting healthy habits, such as exercising regularly, reducing alcohol intake, and eating a balanced diet can also help decrease your risk.

 - paralysis or muscle weakness on one side of the body